gregdferrell/aipy-p1-image-classifier/README.md

 Prints out training loss, validation loss, and validation accuracy as the network trains.
 Then saves a checkpoint.

-To see command-line options, exec: `python train.py --help`
+To see command-line options, exec: `python train.py --help`.

 Example execution and result:
 ```